ovh/docs/pages/web/emails/email_roundcube/guide.en-gb.md

 Define how emails are displayed.<br>
 We recommend that you tick the `Display HTML` box, to ensure that emails formatted by the sender are displayed correctly.<br>
-It is also advisable to keep the `Allow remote resources (images, styles)` option on `always`.
+It is also advisable to keep the `Allow remote resources (images, styles)` option on `never`.
 This avoids loading elements of an email that seems malicious.

 #### Composing Messages